What is the Importance of Protein After Weight Loss?

 ….
 And the list goes on and on!

 I’ve got my protein… Now what?

 Now that you have an idea of what to eat, it’s just as important to know how much to eat.
 After gastric bypass or gastric sleeve surgery, your daily protein intake should be between 60-80 grams.
-After duodenal switch surgery, you’re going to increase your protein to anywhere between 80-100 grams.
-It may seem like you’re eating a lot of protein each day, but don’t fall under the illusion that this will “bulk you up” or derail your body’s nutritional state.
+After duodenal switch surgery, you will increase your protein to anywhere between 80-100 grams.
+It may seem like you’re eating a lot of protein daily, but don’t fall under the illusion that this will “bulk you up” or derail your body’s nutritional state.
 In fact, it will do the exact opposite!
 Remember, protein after weight loss surgery is essential to recovering your strength.

 Some Tips & Tricks.

 Some tips for how to regulate your consumption of protein after weight loss surgery include the “plate order” strategy and laying out your meal plan for each day.
 The “plate order” strategy is simply the order in which you eat your food.
 As you may have guessed, it is very important to start with your protein.
 Eating protein first (and slowly) will give your stomach time to tell your brain whether or not it is still hungry, preventing overeating or under-eating.
 When it comes to meal prep, this can be much more exciting than it sounds.

 Having a plan will give you a sense of control, which is part of your body’s post-surgery strengthening process.
 To give you an idea of how to plan out your meals, consider the following: aim for 20 grams or 3 ounces of protein per meal and 5-10 grams per snack.
 A couple of protein-packed snacks are boiled eggs, light string cheese, and deli turkey.
 Essentially, following a plan and working towards nutritional goals will help you maintain your ideal weight.